 Create the template

+Before you can build the solution, you must create an Azure RM template.
 Follow these steps to create and check-in a new Resource Manager template.

 In Visual Studio, choose File | Add | New project and add a new Azure Resource Group project to your solution.